Part of the Cash Store chain · locations

 Pros

-• Same-day funding typically available after in-store approval
+• provider-stated funding timing typically available after in-store approval

 • Accepts Matricula Consular card as valid ID — accessible to immigrant borrowers